Testing isn’t perfect, but it can dramatically reduce the potential for harm when using psychedelics.

 This test will turn brown if the sample contains PMA or PMMA (toxic) or MDPV (synthetic cathinone).
 The sample will turn green if it consists of MXE (another dangerous ketamine alternative).

-The Mecke test will turn yellow if the sample is DXM or bluish-green if it consists of opiate drugs instead.
+The Mecke test can also be used to test for opiates.
+It will turn yellow if the sample is DXM or bluish-green if it consists of opiate drugs instead.

 If the color turns to a yellow-green color, it’s 2C-B.